Where to Buy

 GBM Assessment (Score: 8/10)

-Canto General is Pablo Neruda's sweeping epic of the Americas, a monumental work of political poetry that reimagines the entire history of the Western Hemisphere from its geological origins to its twentieth-century struggles.
-Neruda, who would receive the Nobel Prize in 1971, poured his passion for social justice and his love of Latin American landscapes into verse of extraordinary power and range.
+Canto General is Pablo Neruda's broad epic of the Americas, a formidable work of political poetry that reimagines the entire history of the Western Hemisphere from its geological origins to its twentieth-century struggles.
+Neruda, who would receive the Nobel Prize in 1971, poured his passion for social justice and his love of Latin American landscapes into verse of striking power and range.
 The poem stands as the greatest achievement of Latin American political poetry, a work of continental ambition that gives voice to the oppressed and celebrates the natural world.

-Composed during a period of intense political engagement for Neruda, Canto General reflects the turbulent landscape of mid-century Chilean politics and the broader pan-American vision of solidarity across borders.
-Neruda's commitment to leftist causes shaped the poem's fierce denunciations of imperialism and exploitation, while his lyrical gifts transformed political conviction into enduring art.
+Emerging during a period of intense political engagement for Neruda, Canto General reflects the turbulent landscape of mid-century Chilean politics and the broader pan-American vision of solidarity across borders.
+Neruda's commitment to leftist causes shaped the poem's fierce denunciations of imperialism and exploitation, while his lyrical gifts transformed political conviction into lasting art.

 Latin America, 1949-1950